 Chef Advocate Highlight: Chris Hastings

-Christopher Hastings is the Chef and co-owner of Hot and Hot Fish Club and Ovenbird Restaurant in Birmingham, Alabama.
+Christopher Hastings is the Chef and co-owner of Hot and Hot Fish Club and OvenBird in Birmingham, Alabama.
 A native of Charlotte, North Carolina, Hastings is a graduate of the Johnson & Wales Culinary School in Providence, Rhode Island.

 After graduation, Hastings moved to Birmingham—where he met his wife, Idie—and worked for Frank Stitt as Chef de Cuisine of Highlands Bar and Grill; later, he would help to open Stitt’s second restaurant in Birmingham, Bottega.
 In 1989, he moved to San Francisco where he worked with Bradley Ogden to open the Lark Creek Inn.
 In 1995, Hastings returned to the south and opened Hot and Hot Fish Club.
 The restaurant has earned a reputation for serving some of the finest, freshest dishes in the region.

-Visit Chef Chris Hastings’ Chef Advocate Page for more information!
+Visit Chef Chris Hastings’s Chef Advocate Page for more information!

 November 3, 2022, BILOXI, Mississippi – Wild American Shrimp®, the American Shrimp Processors Association (ASPA)’s marketing program for wild-caught Gulf and South Atlantic Shrimp, has announced...